chriscn/pihole-to-influxdb/README.md

 - authenticated_query_types
 - authenticated_forward_destinations
 #### Sidenote
 This does mean that your password is stored in plaintext as an envronmental variable and as such as malicious actor could find it and access your PiHole instance.
-You are use this at your own risk.
+You are advised to use this at your own risk.
 ### Docker Command
 ```
     docker run -d --name pihole-to-influx \